begieian/begieian/README.md

 - 👋 Hi, I’m Begie Ian Rivera
 - 👀 I’m interested in gaming and enhancing my IT skills
-- 🌱 I’m currently learning DevOps and SRE tools
+- 🌱 I’m currently learning DevOps and SRE skillset
 - 💞️ I’m looking to collaborate with IT and Dev enthusiasts
 - 📫 You can reach me at begieianrivera@gmail.com
 - 😄 Pronouns: Be-ji